SEKOIA-IO/documentation/docs/xdr/features/integrations/interconnect_sekoia_with_xsoar.md

     * In the `Url` section, change `<YOUR_XSOAR_DOMAIN>` with the correct value.
     * The `Json` section contains the information that will be sent to XSOAR.
 By default, it will send the name of the rule that triggered the alert, the creation date, the alert short id, the alert URL, the urgency of the alert and the first event associated to the alert.
 Please adapt it to your need if you want more information to be sent.

-Your playbook is now ready !
+Your playbook is now ready!

 - **Save** your Playbook by clicking on the `Save` button on the center of the page
 - **Activate** your Playbook by toggling the value from `Off` to `On`, on the top right of the page